christinaalfast/CPR-Finder/README.md

  When handling compressed archives (.zip, .pst and .ost files) every file with cpr-numbers within the archive is flagged.
 This means a .pst file with 100 e-mails containing cpr-numbers will be flagged 100 times.
 This will allow you to locate the excat e-mails getting flagged.
-The output for compressed archives not mentioned above, is stil being improved.
+The output for compressed archives not mentioned above, is still being improved.

 ## Version & License
 Version 1.42